wetbadger/Bookolab/README.md

 ### 3. Credit-Based Self-Moderation Topology
 The platform self-moderates through an automated economy balancing literary contribution against editorial control:
 * **Earning Credits:** Authors accumulate **Delete Credits** dynamically when their contributed words receive community `Likes`.
-* **Volatile Deletion Costs:** The cost to delete an offensive or out-of-context word fluctuates using a statistical algorithmic distribution.
-Words with high `Dislike` ratios shift downward across a uniform distribution curve.
-As a word moves multiple standard deviations ($\sigma$) away from the mean ($\mu$) popularity score of the active page, its deletion cost drops exponentially, allowing verified high-tier contributors to clear out spam effortlessly.

 ---